DMT breathwork and transcendence

 • Spiritual awakening

-The similar benefits and effects have given rise to a compelling notion suggesting that breathwork might trigger the endogenous release of DMT in the brain.
-Some breathwork facilitators even market their approach as “DMT breathwork,” emphasizing the perceived connection between the two.
-However, determining the veracity of this claim has proven challenging, as there is a lack of direct studies investigating this potential correlation.
-And researchers are only just beginning to comprehend the role of DMT in the human body.
-Despite the scarcity of definitive evidence, we conducted an in-depth exploration of this potential connection, and in the following sections, we will unveil the findings of our investigation.
+The striking similarities in benefits and effects have led to the compelling idea that connected breathwork might stimulate the endogenous release of DMT in the brain.
+Some breathwork facilitators even promote their methods as “DMT Breathwork,” highlighting the perceived connection between the two.
+However, validating this claim has proven challenging due to the lack of direct studies investigating this correlation.
+Researchers are only beginning to understand the role of DMT in the human body.

 What is DMT (N,N-Dimethyltryptamine)

 DMT (N, N-Dimethyltryptamine) stands as a hallucinogenic tryptamine chemical within the psychedelic class alongside LSD and psilocybin [1].
-While most recognized as a key psychoactive component in the plant-based concoction Ayahuasca, DMT is not confined to this usage, as it occurs abundantly in various plants, animals, and intriguingly, in the human body itself [2], [3].
-Remarkably, DMT is the sole naturally occurring psychedelic identified within the human body, with studies detecting its presence in human blood, brain, and cerebrospinal fluid [4],[5].
+While most recognized as the key psychoactive component in the plant-based concoction Ayahuasca, DMT is not confined to this usage, as it occurs abundantly in various plants, animals, and intriguingly, in the human body itself [2], [3].
+Remarkably, DMT is the sole naturally occurring psychedelic molecule identified within the human body, with studies detecting its presence in human blood, brain, and cerebrospinal fluid [4],[5].

 Exploring the Natural Production of DMT in the Human Body

-In the mid-1990s, Dr. Strassman conducted groundbreaking experiments on DMT, ultimately attributing its production and secretion to the pineal gland.
-Nestled deep within the center of the brain, this small organ has long captivated researchers, earning epithets such as “the seat of the soul” or the “third eye.”
 Despite the prevailing belief in the exclusive synthesis of DMT within the pineal gland, a 2019 study published in Scientific Reports unveiled a different reality.
-This research indicated the presence of brain neurons containing the two requisite enzymes for DMT synthesis, not confined to the pineal gland but also dispersed in other brain regions crucial for higher-order brain functions [8].
+This research revealed that brain neurons containing the two essential enzymes for DMT synthesis are not limited to the pineal gland but are also present in other brain regions critical for higher-order functions.

 1. Potential DMT Release in Breathwork Through Stress States

 Another conceivable mechanism through which Breathwork may instigate the natural release of DMT is by inducing mild hypoxia, characterized by reduced oxygen levels in tissues.
 Despite the common misbelief that breathwork increases oxygen levels, the rapid breathing inherent in Breathwork does the opposite.
 It induces a rise in pH and a decrease in CO2 levels, initiating vasoconstriction—the narrowing of blood vessels.
 CO2 is essential for facilitating the release of oxygen from the blood into tissues and organs, a phenomenon known as the Bohr effect.
 And as a result of vasoconstriction and the Bohr effect, breathwork actually diminishes oxygen levels in the tissues [11],[12].
-Intriguingly, studies have unveiled that DMT can exert a protective effect on human cells in low-oxygen environments, raising the possibility that reduction of oxygen levels induced by Breathwork may trigger the release of DMT as a safeguarding survival mechanism [13].

 3. Potential DMT Breathwork Release Through Brainwave Alterations & Cerebrospinal Fluid

 A third avenue through which Breathwork might induce the release of DMT involves the modulation of brainwaves and cerebrospinal fluid dynamics.
-Gamma brainwaves, associated with states of profound meditation, heightened awareness, and elevated cognitive functions are activated during Breathwork and other deeply meditative practices [14].
+Gamma brainwaves, associated with states of profound meditation, heightened awareness, and elevated cognitive functions are activated during Connected Breathwork and other deeply meditative practices [14].
 Notably, a correlation between gamma waves and DMT release exists, suggesting a reciprocal stimulation between the two [15],[16].

-Though we may lack definitive answers regarding the validity of DMT Breathwork, what remains undeniable is the profound efficacy of Breathwork itself.
-Its transformative and healing effects stand unparalleled, bringing subconscious experiences to the forefront, purging physical, emotional, and mental toxicity, and paving the way for self-discovery and spiritual awakening.
+While we may not have definitive answers about the validity of ‘DMT Breathwork,’ the profound efficacy and benefits of breathwork itself are undeniable.
+Its transformative and healing effects stand unparalleled, bringing subconscious experiences to the forefront, purging physical, emotional, and mental toxicity, and paving the way for self-discovery and spiritual growth.
 Moreover, Breathwork is a safe, all-natural practice that empowers individuals to become their own healers.
 The journey within holds the key to unlocking the innate wisdom and healing potential that resides within each of us!

-Ever since my very first Breathwork session which dramatically improved my life, I have made it my mission to help make Breathwork as popular and accessible as yoga.
-As a part of that mission, I not only research and write about it, but I also offer a trauma-informed certified breathwork training with an international Breathing Space accreditation, and I facilitate private and group sessions.
-If you’d like to book a session with me online or in-person, or join in a Whitby Breathwork or Sayulita Breathwork class, please reach out here.
+Ever since my very first Connected Breathwork session which left me feeling ‘reborn’, I have made it my mission to help make Breathwork as popular and accessible as yoga.
+As part of that mission, I research and write about breathwork, offer an international trauma-informed breathwork facilitator training, and facilitate both private and group breathwork sessions.
+Additionally, I organize biannual breathwork retreats in Sayulita Mexico.

 * If you want to find out more about DMT in the human body, it’s effects, and it’s potential connection to Breathwork, you can watch DMT Quest Documentary (we have no affiliation with this link or video).